Manufacturing Technician Mechanical - Thursday - Saturday Night Shift

 Create job alert

-Night Shift - 30% uplift + additional Saturday payment
+Shift: Thursday – Saturday night shift with 30% uplift + additional Saturday payment.

 What the role has to offer:

-• The opportunity to work and deliver on a world-class Sonar system that plays a vital role in supporting the Royal Navy's operational excellence.
+• Deliver a world‑class Sonar system that supports Royal Navy operational excellence.

-• Develop and build your career with Thales, a team and company that is genuinely committed to your growth.
+• Build your career with Thales, a company committed to your growth.

 Key Responsibilities and tasks:

-• Troubleshooting and resolving mechanical issues to minimize downtime and maintain operation efficacy.
+• Troubleshoot and resolve mechanical issues to minimise downtime and maintain operational efficacy.

-• Ensuring product equipment and tools are used and maintained to the required workshop standards.
+• Ensure equipment and tools are used and maintained to workshop standards.

 About You:

-This particular role would suit someone who is hands on.
-An individual with the ability to work independently and as part of a team in a fast-pased environment.
+• Hands‑on individual able to work independently and as part of a team in a fast‑paced environment.

-• Experience/understanding of mechanical assembly and a production environment.
+• Experience/understanding of mechanical assembly and production environments.

-• Focussed on meeting deadlines with good time management and prioritisation skills.
+• Focused on meeting deadlines with good time‑management and prioritisation skills.

-Thales is an equal opportunities employer and diversity and inclusion are integral to the success of Thales.
+Thales is an equal opportunities employer.
+Diversity and inclusion are integral to the success of Thales.

 Related Jobs